The Nov. 8 California election is fast approaching, and the outlook is grim for both Prop 26 and Prop 27.

 Prop 26 would legalize California sports betting only in-person at Indian casinos and licensed horse racetracks.
 It would not allow online or mobile sports betting, although some tribes are working on a ballot measure for 2024 that would allow that.
 If Prop 26 passes, California would generate hundreds of millions in sports betting revenue.

 But the potential revenue with Prop 27 is in the billions.

 Prop 27 would legalize online and mobile sports betting only, allowing the likes of FanDuel California and more to launch.
 Estimates for the revenue it would create range from $2.8 billion to just over $3 billion.

-One important aspect of Prop 27: In order for a company to get a sports betting license in California, it would need licenses in at least 10 other states and it would need to pay a $100 million licensing fee.
+One important aspect of Prop 27: In order for a company to get a sports betting license in California, it would need licenses in at least 10 other states, or five states as long as it owns at least 12 casinos, and it would need to pay a $100 million licensing fee.